Supporting the growth and development of MDMA-assisted therapy practitioners and sites

 The MDMA Therapy Training Program is currently accepting Practitioner Training Applications from qualified applicants who would like to begin their training in the MDMA Therapy Training Program.
 Applications are reviewed on an ongoing basis, as they are received; applicants will be notified of their application status and will be contacted if needed for clarification on their application responses.
-The MDMA Therapy Training Program is a pre-requisite to working on a MAPS MDMA-Assisted Psychotherapy protocol; qualified practitioners who are enrolled in or have graduated from the MDMA Therapy Training Program will be considered for participation in future protocols, pending approval.
+The MDMA Therapy Training Program is a pre-requisite to working on a MAPS MDMA-Assisted Therapy protocol; qualified practitioners who are enrolled in or have graduated from the MDMA Therapy Training Program will be considered for participation in future protocols, pending approval.

 Code of Ethics

-In the process of researching and drafting the Code of Ethics, the MDMA Therapy Training Program has been grateful to draw on collective wisdom within both psychotherapeutic and psychedelic fields.
+In the process of researching and drafting the Code of Ethics, the MDMA Therapy Training Program has been grateful to draw on collective wisdom within both therapeutic and psychedelic fields.
 We wish to acknowledge input offered by our reviewers, as well as the work of many organizations and individuals to develop existing ethical guidelines.